DannyChambers/components-vue/src/components/02-patterns/textarea/README.md

 ## Description

-The textarea component features an automatically adjusting height to afford variouse amounts of input.
+The textarea component features an automatically adjusting height to afford various amounts of input.
 It also includes a max length / remaining character indicator.

 ## To do